 Alabama Rot – what you need to know

-Alabama Rot is very much in the news at the moment and you may be concerned about your dog.
+Have you heard of Alabama Rot, a disease which affects dogs?
 We’ve teamed up with Amanda Williams from Allwinds Dog First Aid to produce this helpful guide for dog owners, so that you can be more aware of the disease, know what symptoms to look for and what action to take if you are concerned about your dog.

 What is Alabama Rot?